Bukowski95/transport-management-system/README.md

 Permission-based bidding: A transporter can bid for multiple loads, but cannot be booked if their trucks are exhausted

-Example Scenario:
-If T1 is booked for L1 and exhausts all trucks, then even if T1 has placed a bid for L2, the bid cannot be converted into a booking due to insufficient available trucks.

 🗄 Database Schema